 Yes, as a rule.
-We are the only accredited VW Group approved accident repair centre in the Reading area and only fit genuine Volkswagen, Audi, SEAT and Skoda parts.
+We only fit genuine Volkswagen, Audi, SEAT and Skoda parts.
 Rigorous vehicle tests have demonstrated that using the correct genuine parts minimises the damage sustained during a collision and therefore significantly reduces repair costs.

 However we can access and fit quality non-genuine parts for you if you are looking to keep repair costs down.

 There are normally 3 reasons that delays occur.

 In all cases we will keep you informed of the situation, so you know what is happening with your vehicle.

 There have been significant issues with the supply of replacement parts throughout the motor trade caused both by Britain’s departure from the EU and the challenges of Covid-19.
 In some cases, this has led to the delay in parts being supplied to us and unfortunately there is a knock on effect meaning a repair could also be delayed.

 Should this be the case we will keep you fully informed, so you know what is happening with your vehicle and the timescale involved.

 Try and clean your vehicle before it comes to us so that our assessor can easily see all of the damage that is to be estimated and repaired.
 Remove as many personal belongings as possible as we cannot accept liability for missing items.
 Please ensure that your locking wheel nut is available – if applicable.
 Please remove any dash cams.

 If you are having a replacement vehicle please bring your driving licence.